ywpro/US_stormwater_fee/README.md

 - ERU is the average or median impervious area of a single family residential property.
 An ERU System charges residential properties at a unit rate, and charges nonresidential properties based on the number of ERU on those properties.
 It's the most popular system in the U.S.;
 - Tier System changes both residential and nonresidential properties based on impervious area.
 It's the second most popular system in the U.S.

 You can click on each utility to view its location, ERU area in sqft, and per-ERU fee in U.S. dollar.
+Circle size represents stormwater fee magnitude.
 You can switch to another base map on the top-right corner.